mariuszwieclawek/Weather-Station/README.md

 # Weather-Station
+Project based on Microchip ATmega328PB Xplained Mini Evaluation Kit.
 Building a simple "weather station" to measure basic parameters such as temperature, humidity, light intensity and the occurrence of rainfall.
 The device will be based on a microprocessor and sensors.
 Current data can be viewed using a smartphone application using Bluetooth communication or using USB connection and computer software